-Meditation practices have been around since ancient times, and still proves to be popular.
-In fact, the 2017 National Health Interview Survey showed an increase in adults and children practicing meditation from years 2012 - 2017.
+Meditation practices have been around since ancient times and still prove to be popular.
+In fact, the 2017 National Health Interview Survey showed an increase in adults and children practicing meditation from years 2012 to 2017.

 The short answer is meditation will: